codio/knowledge/source/instructors/setupcourses/assignment-settings/virtual-coach.rst

 1. Navigate to your extension’s Github repository and copy the webpage URL: it should look something like this: `https://github.com/<your-github-username>/<extension-repository-name>`

-2. Login to your Codio account, and click on your username in the upper right-hand corner and select **Organizations** from the menu.
+2. Login to your Codio account, and click on your username in the upper right corner and select **Organizations** from the menu.

 3. Choose an Organization that you’re an owner of - this is how you’ll set up your assistant as an extension.
 If you’re not an owner, contact your Organization Admin to help you set it up.